tadgemcw/STINAPA/README.md

-title: "Water Temperature Analysis of Bonaire"
+Water Temperature Analysis of Bonaire
-author: "Tadge McWilliams, in collaboration with STINAPA" Water Temp and Light Project
+Tadge McWilliams, in collaboration with STINAPA

 ```{r}
 library(tidyverse)